sateffen/nodgine/docs/faq.md

 is simple: The response might interact with the headers of the request object, or anything else, it's up to you.
 This way you should be able to do everything you want.

+## Tested node versions ##

+To make sure, that the nodgine works with every environment, I use [Codeship](https://codeship.com) to execute my unit- and integrationtests against the following node versions:

+4.0, 4.1, 4.2, 4.3, 4.4, 5.0, 5.1, 5.2, 5.3, 5.4, 5.5, 5.6, 5.7, 5.8, 5.9, 5.10,
+6.0, 6.1 and 6.2

+As you might notice, this is every available node version since 4.0, and this list will grow with each new version in the future.